OAFE: your #1 source for toy reviews

 by yo go re

-As revealed in our blog, Marvel introduced a whole slew of horror characters designed to cash in on the changes made to the Comics Code in the early '70s.
+As revealed on our blog, Marvel introduced a whole slew of horror characters designed to cash in on the changes made to the Comics Code in the early '70s.
 One of the earliest was the pseudo-monstrous Morbius.

 Dr. Michael Morbius, a brilliant scientist, is tirelessly searching for a very important antidote - the serum that could save him from a rare blood disease.
-But when his unorthodox experiments go awry, Morbius the good doctor is horrifically mutated into Morbius, the Living Vampire!
+But when his unorthodox experiments go awry, the good doctor is horrifically mutated into Morbius, the Living Vampire!
 Sometimes a villain, sometimes a hero, this tortured soul leads the painful existence of a ghoul's life: struggling to combat his vampiric nature.
 With his super-strength and dangerous fangs, Morbius is a living nightmare for anyone!

 Once again reinforcing the idea that there's no such thing as a "normal" Marvel Universe scientist, Michael Morbius is actually a Nobel prize-winning biochemist.
 Holy crap!
 Not even Reed Richards has a Nobel Prize.
 It's not like he has a degree in homeopathic medicine or some other baloney: we're talking hardcore science, here.
 Biochem isn't the class the jocks sign up for in college when they're just looking to coast for a semester.